XavaDigital/ServerlessSaas/README.md

 ## Get Started

-You can run `npm install && npm run dev` to start the project, but to be able to use all features included in this project you need to set a couple of things up before you can use them:
+You can run remove the `.example` part of the `.env.local.example` file and run `npm install && npm run dev` to start the project.
+To be able to use all features included in this project you need to set a couple of things up before you can use them.
+Please follow the instructions for each subject in order for it to work (order does not matter):

 1. Setup NetlifyCMS.
 [Instructions](#Netlify-CMS).
 2. Setup a Firebase project, with Cloud Firestore and Cloud Functions.
 [Instructions](#Firebase).